scumatteo/Tank-War/README.md

-Tank-War game implementation in Java for the Object-Oriented Programming course.
+Tank-War game implementation in Java for the Object-Oriented Programming course (Uploaded from Bitbucket).